 By June, however, volumes had returned to a "new normal" level, approximately 6% lower than the expected average until August.
 But then in September 2020, there was a marked upturn in volumes, and the situation remained positive (mainly above the 100 level) until the end of the year, meaning that some of the earlier losses were partially recovered.
-October is normally a busy month for container trade, so even though there was a relative decrease in October 2020, this was still one of the busiest months of the year in absolute volume.
-It is also noticeable that the strength of European export trade was an important contributing factor towards the fourth quarter net recovery.
+October is normally a busy month for container trade, so even though there was a relative decrease in October 2020, this was still one of the busiest months of the 2020 in absolute volume.
+It is also noticeable that the strength of European export trade was an important contributing factor towards the fourth quarter net recovery in 2020.

-Cumulatively for the whole year, 2020 containerised tonnage was only down by -3.4% compared to 2019, reaching a total of 223.8 million tonnes of containerised trade (imports plus exports), compared to 231.6 million tonnes in 2019.
-(A volume of 228.2 million tonnes was recorded in 2018.)
+Cumulatively for the whole year, 2020 containerised tonnage was only down by -3.4% compared to 2019.